Issue Briefs

 Universal Charitable Deduction

-Building on the pandemic provisions in 2021, bipartisan legislation was introduced in both the House and Senate to further increase the caps on the deduction and make additional improvements.
-The Universal Giving and Pandemic Response and Recovery Act (S. 618/H.R.
-1704) would further raise the $300/$600 cap on the charitable deduction to $4,000 for individuals/$8,000 for married or joint filers.
-It would also extend the availability of the deduction through 2022, and eliminate the current exclusion of gifts to Donor Advised Funds.
+Bipartisan legislation was introduced in both the House and Senate to further increase the caps on the deduction and make additional improvements.
+The Charitable Act would raise the $300/$600 cap on the charitable deduction to $4,500 for individuals/$9,000 for married or joint filers.

 Contact your Senators and Representative and their staffs to let them know how important the charitable tax benefits are to your institution.
 Tell them: